-The LSU throws group has flourished in six seasons under the direction of assistant coach Derek Yush, and the Tigers and Lady Tigers are sure to shine among the nation’s elite once again in 2014 while featuring some of the top talent in the NCAA ranks.
+The LSU throws group has flourished in seven seasons under the direction of assistant coach Derek Yush, and the Tigers and Lady Tigers are sure to shine among the nation's elite once again in 2015 while featuring some of the top talent in the NCAA ranks.

 Michael Lauro wrapped up an All-American career with the Tigers in 2012 after claiming five All-America honors in his four seasons at LSU.
 Lauro saved his best for last at the NCAA Championships while earning career-best finishes of eighth place in the weight throw indoors and fourth place in the hammer throw outdoors at the national meets as a senior in 2012.

 The Lady Tigers said goodbye to a pair of All-SEC throwers of their own in 2012 with an outstanding senior season from both Brieanna Kennedy and Samia Stokes.

 Kennedy, a two-time NCAA Championships semifinalist, earned All-SEC honors for the first time in her collegiate career as the SEC silver medalist in the hammer throw in 2012.
 Her top mark of 205-3 on the season is the No. 3-ranked mark on LSU's all-time list in the event.

 Stokes, who won the SEC Outdoor bronze medal in the discus as a senior in 2012, became the first Lady Tiger in 16 years to be crowned the SEC Outdoor Champion in the event in 2010 by throwing a winning 168-5 at the conference meet.
 Stokes raised her personal best to 181-0 during her senior season to also rank No. 2 on LSU's all-time list in the discus throw.

 The LSU throws group enjoyed its most successful season at the SEC Championship with Yush's guidance in 2012 as his athletes scored a total of 82 points in conference action.